psu-online-education/bls-data-conversion/README.md

    - (Actions) another conversion/validation to create prod artifact/pages from prod .xlsx
    - prod JSON data is surfaced.
 Raw-ish json file and others if more formatting is needed

+Questions for Kyle
+- If the occ_codes/prospect_codes change and the uid is changed, will that affect your integration?
+- number uid the titles completely, or separate by program?

 # GH Workflows
 - On push (.xlsx file, excluding all release/ branches)